fun-zoological-computing/LearningGitGitHub/lab_assignment1.md

 # Lab Assignment 1
 ### Submission requirements:

 Submission is via GIT Classroom, and Turnitin.
-Copy the code as plain text to a document and submit.
+For turnit-in Copy the code as plain text to a document and submit.
 ## GitHub Pitfalls: